ogubuikeAlex/secure-solidity-development-starterpack/README.md

 # Solidity Development Starter File

-This is a starter file to get you started on writing secure smart contracts.
+This is a starter template to get started on writing **SECURITY-CONCIOUS** smart contracts.

 I became tired of always setting up projects from scratch and so I created this starter file to speed up my development process.